SUBMISSIONS FOR THE 2022 AUSTRALIAN SHADOWS AWARDS ARE NOW CLOSED.

 Eligibility of works

-- As of December 2018, authors can only submit up to three (3) submissions per category, across all categories of the Australian Awards Awards.
+- As of December 2018, authors can only submit up to three (3) submissions per category, across all categories of the Australian Awards.
+They can enter as many categories as they have work for.

 - As of 2017, there is no fee to submit works to the Australian Shadows Awards.